alexisforestier/H5temperature/README.md

 ## Use

-Use the "Load h5" button to load a specific HDF5 file.
-Currently, you must open the .h5 file corresponding to a **newdataset('Datasetname')** created from BLISS, typically named *ProposalnameDatasetname.h5*.
+Use the "Load h5" button to load a specific HDF5 file. **Currently, you must open the .h5 file corresponding to a *newsample('Samplename')* created from BLISS, typically named *Proposalname_Samplename.h5*.**
 All temperature measurements within this file will be displayed.

 A first fitting is performed automatically upon clicking.
 If you make changes to the parameters, click "Fit" to apply them.